Wilson Manafá: Later career

-On 7 August 2023, free agent Manafá signed for Granada CF, newly-promoted to La Liga.
-Having arrived injured, he only made five appearances during his spell in Andalusia, his league bow coming on 5 November in a 1–0 away loss to Valencia CF where he played ten minutes.
+On 7 August 2023, free agent Manafá signed for Granada, newly-promoted to La Liga.
+Having arrived injured, he only made five appearances during his spell in Andalusia, his league bow coming on 5 November in a 1–0 away loss to Valencia where he played ten minutes.

-Manafá was meant to move to Brazil in January 2024, joining Série A club Botafogo de Futebol e Regatas on a two-year contract.
+Manafá was meant to move to Brazil in January 2024, joining Série A club Botafogo on a two-year contract.
 However, even after being officially announced, the deal fell through and he stayed at Granada.

-On 28 January 2024, Manafá moved to Shanghai Shenhua F.C. in the Chinese Super League.
+On 28 January 2024, Manafá moved to Shanghai Shenhua in the Chinese Super League.